-The Embedded Linux used on ECUcore-9G20 supports the usage of USB devices via "Hot Plug&Play".
-The ECUcore-9G20 functions as USB host and is able to address USB devices such as USB memory sticks.
-All necessary drivers are already included in the Linux-Image of ECUcore-9G20.
-Responses to plugging and removing USB memory sticks can be flexibly adjusted by the user.
+The Embedded Linux used on ECUcore-9263 supports the usage of USB devices via "Hot Plug&Play".
+The ECUcore-9263 functions as USB host and is able to address USB devices such as USB memory sticks.
+All necessary drivers are already included in the Linux-Image of ECUcore-9263.
+To use the USB interface, load the following driver: